-The NET/GROSS key will only function if a Tare value has been established for the current channel and the Tare Mode is "NET/GROSS".
-The Net/Gross function will affect all meters displaying this channel.
+The NET/GROSS key will only function if a Tare value has been established for the current channel.
+The Net/ Gross function will affect all meters displaying this channel.

 Switching back to Gross mode from Net mode will not clear the Tare value.
 This allows the operator to use the Gross Mode temporarily without having to reestablish the Tare value.
 Only manually clearing the Tare or setting a new Tare will change the tare value held before switching into Gross Mode.
 In displays that include the Net and Gross readings, the NET/GROSS key has no effect since both weight types are already displayed.
-However, other units displaying just one weight type will change.
+However, other units displaying just one weight type will change, as well as print strings using @V1 or @W1 and Set Points programmed for NET/GROSS values.